-If you're looking for Docker Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
-According to research Docker has a market share of about 5.8%.
-So, You still have opportunity to move ahead in your career in Docker Engineering.
-Mindmajix offers Advanced Docker Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Docker Engineer.
+If you're looking for Docker Interview Questions for Experienced or Freshers, you are at the right place.
+There are a lot of opportunities from many reputed companies in the world.
+According to research, Docker has a market share of about 5.8%.
+So, You still have the opportunity to move ahead in your career in Docker Engineering.
+Mindmajix offers Advanced Docker Interview Questions 2023 that help you in cracking your interview & acquire a dream career as Docker Engineer.

-Docker can be defined as Containerization platform that packs all your applications, all the necessary dependencies combined to form containers.
-This will not only ensure the applications work seamlessly given any environment but also provides better efficiency to your Production ready applications.
-Docker wraps up bits and pieces of software with all the needed filesystems containing everything that needs to run the code, provide the runtime, system tools / libraries.
+Docker can be defined as a Containerization platform that packs all your applications, and all the necessary dependencies combined to form containers.
+This will not only ensure the applications work seamlessly given any environment but also provides better efficiency to your Production-ready applications.
+Docker wraps up bits and pieces of software with all the needed filesystems containing everything that needs to run the code, provide the runtime, system tools/libraries.
 This will ensure that the software is always run and executed the same, regardless of the environment.

 Containers run on the same machine sharing the same Operating system Kernel, this makes it faster – as starting the applications is the only time that is required to start your Docker container (remember that the OS Kernel is already UP and running and uses the least of the RAM possible).